realm/realm-cpp/README.md

 ![Realm](./logo.png)

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
-This repository holds the source code for the C++ SDK Prototype.
+This repository holds the source code for the C++ SDK Preview.

 ## Why Use Realm